The UTGSU has several levy groups which are funded through the UTGSU via levy fees established through referenda.

 UTERN is the University of Toronto’s Environmental Resource Network, an umbrella organization that serves as the meeting point for everyone in the university community concerned about the health of our environment.
 UTERN encompasses all students at the University of Toronto including undergraduate and graduate students from all three campuses.
 We welcome all funding applications from all undergraduate and graduate students at the University of Toronto.
 More information can be found on the UTERN website.

-SBA advocates for equity, access, and the rights of disabled students and supports the greater disability community.
+SBA is a disability justice organization that advocates for equity, access, and the rights of disabled students.
 SBA and its allies work towards eliminating physical, informational, and attitudinal barriers on campus and in the wider community.
 For more information visit http://uoftsba.com/.
-If you have any questions or concerns please contact email@example.com.
+SBA administers levy opt-outs at the SBA Centre during the first 3 weeks of the Fall and Winter terms during the regular drop-in centre hours of Monday – Thursday 1:00pm – 5:00pm.

 SEXUAL EDUCATION CENTRE (SEC)